-The Open Training College's eLearning environment is made up of a variety of online resources that are known collectively as MyOTC.
-These elements include a Moodle virtual learning platform, Google educational products (Gmail, Google docs, Google drive, Google calendar) and Turnitin (plagiarism testing software).
-Through MyOTC, the College provides an area for teaching and learning.
+The Open Training College's eLearning environment is made up of a variety of online resources.
+These elements include a Moodle virtual learning platform (MyOTC), Google educational products (Gmail, Google docs, Google drive, Google calendar) and Turnitin (plagiarism testing software).
+Through these online resources, the College provides an area for teaching and learning.

-Within MyOTC, various interactions can occur, namely student-student, student-tutor and tutor - student.
+During online learning, various interactions can occur, namely student-student, student-tutor and tutor -student.
 These interactions can occur synchronously (through Google Hangouts) or asynchronously (through email, online discussion groups).

-It is only though adherence to the Acceptable Usage Policy that we can ensure that our e-learning environments remain enjoyable and comfortable learning arenas, like any of the College's workshops, tutorials etc.
+It is only though adherence to the Acceptable Usage Policy that we can ensure that our e-learning environment remains an enjoyable and comfortable learning space, like any of the College's workshops, tutorials etc.